Discretionary Learner Support and Childcare Fund 2020-21

 What are the threshold limits?

 Subject to eligibility rules set out in the Education Skills Funding Agency's guidance, you can apply to either fund only if your household income is:

 - £22,750.40 or under - households with one adult (those aged 19+)

 - £29,250.50 or under - households with more than one adult (those aged 19+)

-- Go to the DLSF Policy for full details of learner and fund contribution rates based on individual circumstances
+- Click on the DLSF Policy in the useful links for full details of learner and fund contribution rates based on individual circumstances

 How do I apply?

 In order for us to establish financial hardship and your eligibility to apply to either fund, you must complete the relevant application form and subject with proof of your household income including any benefits.
 Email the Learner Services team for full details or go to the DLSF Policy.